IsaacScript/isaacscript/docs/gotchas.md

 In Lua, there is only one type of number.
 (The programming language doesn't differentiate between integers, floats, etc.)

 TypeScript works the same way as Lua.
-There is only one kind of number type: `number`.
+There is only one type of number: `number`.

 However, the official Isaac API documentation uses integers and floats.
 For example, this is the entry for the `EntityPlayer:AddCollectible()` function: